NevTrace-org/Easy-Connect/docs/easy-connect-mkt&comms-plan.md

 We will also publish featured content on the project website, providing details on how Easy Connect works and the use cases that can be developed with this solution.

-The website will offer the opportunity to subscribe to receive updates on the development of Easy Connect through a periodic newsletter.
-You will then be part of a user group that will be able to test the first version of the product, as well as receive promotions as early users.
+The website will offer the opportunity to subscribe and receive updates on the development of Easy Connect through a periodic newsletter, being part of a early user group that will be able to test the first version of the product, as well as receive promotions.

 ### Digital advertising